Using the H5P Interactive Video Tool

 3. In the Single Choice Set tool, enter your Question in the first field.

 You can keep adding different kinds of interactions to make the video more engaging and challenging for students.
-Interactions will appear as coloured dots on the playback bar at the bottom of the video.
+Interactions will appear as dots on the playback bar at the bottom of the video.

-Note: Not all question types will appear to the student as they appear to you in the Interactive Video Editor -- if this is your first time creating an interactive video with H5P, you will need to preview your work (outlined in Step Five) to see how the questions look.
+Not all question types will appear to the student as they appear to you in the Interactive Video Editor -- if this is your first time creating an interactive video with H5P, you will need to preview your work (outlined in Step Five) to see how the questions look.

 There are a lot of different interaction types that are not covered in this guide.
-These can be found in the toolbar at the top of the video.
+These are available in the toolbar at the top of the video.
 Click around and explore the different options to add interactivity to your video.
 Many of these options have their own guides on how to set them up (for example, Using the H5P Multiple Choice Question Tool for how to configure multiple choice questions), so be sure to check the H5P Interactives category if you get stuck.

 5. Click Summary task when you have finished adding all your interactions.
 This will help you build a summary that appears at the end of the video to test students' knowledge in the moment.
 Adding a summary to your interactive video is optional - you can skip this substep and head straight to Step Four if you don't want to add a summary task.